Surviving cold season with essential oils

 The great thing about a stock blend is that now you can use it in other ways too.
 (Try it in an inhaler or a chest rub!)

 Safety note Be careful working with hot water and steam.
 It’s helpful to already have your bowl on the table or countertop when you pour the hot water into it, so you’re not trying to carry a bowl of hot water.

-If you get more than one drop of essential oil in your steam, set it aside and start over.
-Steaming is a very potent way to use essential oils, and using too much oil can quickly overwhelm you, causing reactions such as headaches.
+If you get more than a few drops of essential oil in your steam, set it aside and start over.
+Steaming is a very potent way to use essential oils, and using too much essential oil can quickly overwhelm you, causing reactions such as headaches.

 Using a personal inhaler delivers soothing essential oil components right to the “scene of the action”—your nose and sinuses!

 Inhalers are convenient.
 They’re easy to make, and they fit right in a pocket, purse, or bag.
-You can use an inhaler anytime, anywhere, and nobody will smell the essential oils but you.
+You can use an essential oil inhaler to fight cold and flu symptoms anytime, anywhere, and nobody will smell the essential oils but you.

 3. Chest rubs